tbal/simplepaint/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `yarn deploy`

+Builds and deploys the app to GitHub pages homepage set in package.json.

 ### `yarn test`